-Coal safety!
+Coal Safety!

 lowfog01 wrote:

-grumpy wrote:Where does one get a 50 Lb bag of Sodium Bicarbonate?
+grumpy wrote: Where does one get a 50 Lb bag of Sodium Bicarbonate?

 II never did find a 50 lb bag of baking soda but I got a 10 lb bag at Costco.
-Personally, I think 50 lbs for my Harmon Hand fired stove would be over kill; 10 lbs and cutting the air off should do it for me.
+Personally, I think 50 lbs for my Harman Hand fired stove would be over kill; 10 lbs and cutting the air off should do it for me.
 I think you could probably find the larger bags on the internet.
 Fire fighting professionals apparently use them to put out chimney fires by dropping them down the chimney.
 Just do a search on fire safety equipment or the like, hopefully, something will pop up.
 Good luck, Lisa

 Sodium Bicarbonate = Alkalinity Up = Baking Soda